ocielliottc/cpde_syslibs/cf_yaml/README.md

 CPDE yml library based on https://github.com/jbeder/yaml-cpp

 ## Introduction
-cf_yaml introduces extension to yaml-cpp to simplyfy yml-parsinf
+cf_yaml introduces extension to yaml-cpp to simplify yml-parsing

 ## Example
+Code example shows how an yml-file can be parsed into memory and navigated in

 ```cpp
 #include <iostream>